Ohhhhhh, lemon slice. How you make my heart sing.

 - 1 cup (100g) raw pecans

-- 2 tbs linseeds (chia seeds would also work)
+- 2 tbsp linseeds (chia seeds would also work)

 - 1/3 cup (70g) melted coconut oil

-- Place the macadamias in a small bowl and cover with filtered water.
+- Place the cashews/macadamias in a small bowl and cover with filtered water.
 Cover the bowl with a small plate and allow to soak overnight at room temperature.

 - Line a rectangular slice tray (mine is 18 x 27cm) with baking paper.

-- To make the lemon cream topping, drain the soaked macadamias and discard the liquid.
-Place the macadamias into the cleaned processor bowl/jug and process until as smooth as possible.
-Add the coconut cream, maple syrup, lemon juice and a quarter of the zest, and process until smooth and creamy, scraping the sides down with a spatula as necessary.
-At this stage, taste the cream and add more zest until your ideal level of lemonyness is reached (make sure you reserve some zest for topping).
-Note: this topping is designed to be quite soft and creamy once set, but if you want it to be a bit firmer you can add 3-4 tbs melted coconut oil, which will help it set more in the fridge as the coconut oil solidifies.
+- To make the lemon cream topping, drain the pre-soaked cashews/macadamias and discard the liquid.
+Place them into the cleaned processor bowl/jug and blend until as smooth as possible.
+Add the coconut cream, maple syrup, lemon juice and a quarter of the zest.
+Process until smooth and creamy, scraping the sides down with a spatula as necessary.
+Taste the cream and add more zest until your ideal level of lemonyness is reached (make sure you reserve some zest for topping).
+Note: this topping is designed to stay quite soft and creamy once set, but if you’d prefer it a bit firmer, you can add 3-4 tbsp melted coconut oil at this step – the coconut oil will solidify during setting and create a denser topping.

-- Remove the biscuit base from the freezer and top with the lemon cream, using the back of the spatula to smooth over.
-Top with extra lemon zest and shredded/flaked coconut (I like to toast mine lightly first).
-Allow to set in the freezer for an hour or so, ensuring a flat position.
+- Remove the biscuit base from the freezer and top with the lemon cream, using the back of a spoon or spatula to smooth over.
+Top with extra lemon zest and toasted coconut flakes.
+Set in the freezer for an hour or so, ensuring a flat position.

-Regarding FODMAPS: This recipe has been carefully formulated to be FODMAP friendly when the recommeded serving size is adhered to.
-It contains moderate amounts of the polyol, sorbitol, from coconut (dried and milk/cream) and small amounts of fructans from pecans, macadamias and linseeds.
-One square of this slice (when the slice has been divided into 24 squares) is considered low in both sorbitol and fructans and should thus be safe for people with IBS or fructose malabsorption.
+Regarding FODMAPS: This recipe has been carefully formulated to be FODMAP friendly when the recommended serving size is adhered to.
+It contains moderate amounts of sorbitol from coconut and small amounts of fructans from pecans, macadamias and linseeds.
+When this slice is cut into 24 squares, one square is considered low FODMAPs overall and should be tolerated by individuals with IBS.